Sense-Scape/.github/profile/README.md

 ## Summary

-An audio streaming platform which recieves data from multiple remote sensors, stores the data and forwareds it to a pretty Svelte UI
+An audio streaming platform which receives data from multiple audio sensors, stores the data and forwards it to a pretty Svelte UI

 ## System Overview